econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

     \permGroFac_{t+1} & : \text{typical life cycle permanent income growth factor by age}
 \end{align}

-For any particular consumer, deviations from the typical life cycle permanent income growth pattern arise from 'permanent shocks' that we represent with the variable $\permShk$.
+For any particular consumer, deviations from the typical life cycle permanent income growth pattern arise from "permanent income shocks" that we represent with the variable $\permShk$.
 At any given age, such shocks could be positive ($\psi>1$), corresponding to an unexpected promotion or a switch to a higher-paying job, or negative ($\psi < 1$), possibly representing a failure to be promoted or a change to a lower paying job.

 This gives us the following description of the dynamics of permanent income $\pLvl$: